 The norm in artificial neural nets is that classic techniques involve simple and often fixed network topologies trained via stimulus-based methods such as backpropagation.
 However, there are cases in which the structural design of the network is strongly influenced by the environment and by utilizing constructive and pruning algorithms.
 Both these algorithmic categories deliver a network which is gradually adjusted in response to training data.
-There are many approaches which apply these algorithms in classic neural networks [Islam et al., 2009], [Bortman and Aladjem, 2009], [Han and Qiao, 2013], [Yang and Chen, 2012].
+There are many approaches which apply these algorithms in classic neural networks [6,21,23,35,46].

-Also, there are many variations of SOM that allow a more flexible structure of the output map which can be divided into two categories: In the first type, we include growing grid (GG) [Fritzke, 1995], incremental GG [Blackmore and Miikkulainen, 1993], growing SOM (GSOM) [Alahakoon et al., 2000] all coming with different variants.
+Also, there are many variations of SOM that allow a more flexible structure of the output map which can be divided into two categories: In the first type, we include growing grid (GG) [18], incremental GG [5], growing SOM (GSOM) [1] all coming with different variants.
 GG is the only variant which allows growing a new node from the interior of the grid (but this is a whole row or column of nodes).
 In the rest cases, new nodes are generated by a boundary node, despite the fact that the highest error could have been generated by an internal node.
 The idea is that the error will be propagated to the exterior to guarantee that growing can only be from the boundaries but this process can lead to a map structure with not perfect topology preservation.
 Therefore, map size becomes very wide after a limited number of insertions, with some additional nodes, which have no effect.
-MIGSOM [Ayadi et al., 2012] allows a more flexible structure by adding neurons internally and from the boundary but still does not offer the ability to remove neurons if necessary.
+MIGSOM [3] allows a more flexible structure by adding neurons both internally and from the boundary but still does not offer the ability to remove neurons if necessary.

 In the second type of growing variants, the rectangular grid is replaced with some connected nodes.
-We denote growing cell structures (GCSs) [Fritzke, 1994], growing neural gas (GNG) [Fritzke et al., 1995] and growing where required [Marsland et al., 2002].
-These works add just the necessary nodes at the same time, to fine-tune the optimal map size.
+We distinguish growing cell structures (GCSs) [17], growing neural gas (GNG) [19] and growing where required [33].
+These works just add the necessary nodes at the same time, to fine-tune the optimal map size.
 Nevertheless, GCS and GNG are facing many difficulties for visualizing high-dimensional data.
 Visualization in these cases is guaranteed only with low-dimensional data.

-Limitations in growing and visualization led to hierarchical variants of the previous model like the Growing Hierarchical SOM (GHSOM) [Rauber et al., 2002].
-With GHSOM you can get an idea of the hierarchical structure of the map, but the growing parameter of the map has to be defined beforehand.
-Other approaches (like TreeGNG [Doherty et al., 2005] or TreeGCS [Hodge and Austin, 2001]) use dendrograms for representation but due to this tree structure they lose the topological properties.
+Limitations in growing and visualization led to hierarchical variants of the previous model like the Growing Hierarchical SOM (GHSOM) [39].
+With GHSOM you can get an idea of the hierarchical structure of the map, but the growing parameter of the map has to be determined beforehand.
+Other approaches (like TreeGNG [13] or TreeGCS [22]) use dendrograms for representation but due to this tree structure they lose the topological properties.